PLu55/Mars-colonialization-/Doc/Notes.md

 ## Atmosphere

-Mars has a thin atmosphere, 95% carbon dioxide, 2.7% nitrogen, 1.6% argon, and traces of oxygen and water
+Mars has a thin atmosphere, 95% carbon dioxide, 2.7% nitrogen, 1.6% argon, and traces of oxygen and water.